mikkomattila/aoc-rust/README.md

 **Run:**

 -   Run and get an answer for specified date.
-Year defaults to 2024 and it is optional.
+Year defaults to 2024 and is optional.

 ```sh
 make get d=1 y=2024